muratbek-kebtarum/ASDA_2025_Group_5_Portfolio/reports/week_5_group_5_report.md

 ---
 **Economic Performance: GDP**

-Income group has a strong effect on GDP:
+Anova showed that income group has an effect on GDP:

 - High-income countries have significantly higher GDP compared to Low-, Lower-Middle-, and Upper-Middle-income countries.
 - Differences among the Low-, Lower-Middle-, and Upper-Middle-income groups are not statistically significant, indicating that GDP levels within these middle and lower groups are relatively similar.